top of page

 I am an artist + writer + educator + explorer in various realms.
 Before a seven-year illness nearly cost me my life I was an exhibiting artist, a professor of art, a managing editor for an award-winning arts dotcom, a hot air balloon chaser, a pottery painter, a cater waiter, among other things.
 I've now spent the last decade learning about healing, more healing, and then more.
 I had to do this in order to survive.
 I've been both impossibly lucky and dismally unlucky in my life and (mainly!)
 I've tried to let things soften and fill me instead of the opposite.

 Other oddball items: I've lived all across the United States and in other countries.
-I've taught art and writing to the elderly, university and graduate students, teenagers, adults outside any institution, and developmentally disabled.
+I've taught art, theory, and writing to the elderly, university and graduate students, teenagers, adults outside any institution, and developmentally disabled.
+I ran The Temporary Autonomous Museum between 2004 -2010, staging pop-up exhibitions and events around the country.
 My favorite class I ever taught was based on a repurposed version of the Situationist psychogeography concept.
 It was called...
 "Psychogeographies" and used experiential explorations of various locations, connection + community, consciousness-jolting exercises, and creativity to bring that joy of epiphany and expansiveness to learning.
 I love seeing what happens when people are truly inspired no matter how it happens.

 Photo: In the Amazon Jungle with Guido, 2020